jameskimmel/deSEC_DynDNS/README.md

 ./deSEC_DynDNS.sh
 ```

-If you want to run it every 5min, creat a cronjob like this:
+If you want to run it every 5min, create a cronjob:
 ```bash
 crontab -e
 ```